-Pupil Premium Grant 2016-17
+Pupil Premium Grant 2018-19 - Planning

-Planned expenditure in 2016-17
+Planned expenditure in 2018-19

-The school is allocated, by the government, a sum of money each year to address the current underlying inequalities between children eligible for free school meals and their less disadvantaged peers.
-In the current 2015/16 financial year this amount is £1320 for each pupil ever eligible for FSM, £1900 in the care of the Local Authority (LAC) or £300 with a parent in the Armed Forces.
-At Grange View CE First School this sum comes to £37260

-In Sept 2016, 24% of pupils were entitled to Pupil Premium funding.
-Schools are free to spend the Pupil Premium as they see fit, but are accountable for the success and outcomes of the strategies they choose.
+The school is allocated, by the government a sum of money each year to address the current underlying inequalities between children eligible for free school meals (FSM), or have been eligible for Free School Meals within the last 6 years, and their peers.
+In the current 2018-19 financial year this amount is £1320 for each pupil ever eligible for FSM, £1900 for those in the care of the Local Authority (LAC) or £300 with a parent in the Armed Forces (Service Pupil Premium).
+At Grange View CE First school this sum comes to £32905 In January 2018, 21% of pupils were entitled to Pupil Premium funding.
+Schools are free to spend the Pupil Premium as they see fit, but are accountable for the success and outcomes of the strategies they choose